UX Design Processes

 How do wireframes fit into the UX design process?

-Wireframes play a critical role in the UX design process by serving as a blueprint for the layout and functionality of a website or application.
-Designers create wireframes in the early stages, typically during or right after the ideation phase.
-These wireframes provide a clear, visual structure of the user interface before any detailed design or development begins.
+Wireframes really serve as a blueprint for the layout and functionality of a website—or application.
+Designers create wireframes in the early stages—typically during or right after the ideation phase—and these give a clear, visual structure of the user interface, before any detailed design or development begins.

 Wireframes focus on what elements will appear on key pages and how users will interact with them.
-They are usually devoid of stylistic choices, such as color and typography, to concentrate on usability and function.
-This allows teams to test and refine ideas without the distraction of visual design elements.
+They’re usually without stylistic choices—such as color and typography—to concentrate on usability and function.

-Wireframes are therefore essential tools that help bridge the gap between conceptual design and actual user experience, ensuring the final product is both user-friendly and aligned with the project's goals.
+Wireframes are—therefore—essential tools, and ones that help bridge the gap between conceptual design and actual user experience.
+They’re a big part of ensuring the final product is both user-friendly and aligned with the project's goals.

 William Hudson explains wireframing in this video: